Pull Request Testing

 Shift to the left (real smooth now)

 Multiply the hours spent on false-positives and maintaining tests by the number of PRs you ship each day.
-The cost of all those engineering hours is QA Wolf’s ROI.
+That reclaimed engineering time

 Get your team something nice :)